By Michael Goldman

 Still, Skywalker Sound has always been more progressive than many facilities, the women suggest, and over time, headway was made in that area.
 Indeed, Mociun helped research an October 2016 article for the IATSE Connection newsletter put out by IATSE’s Women’s Committee, and during that work, she and author Barbara McBane concluded that by 2016, “Skywalker Sound probably employed a larger percentage of women at all levels of sound post-production than any other major facility.”

 Furthermore, in more recent years, a path into the facility through technical or engineering work has become increasingly feasible for women.
+Plus, the availability of globally accredited courses (such as ECDL) makes it easier for women to pursue them and gain the necessary skills to find a way into the industry for technical work.
 One reason is that for creative positions, Skywalker typically selects from within, promoting liberally and following the apprenticeship and mentorship training models previously discussed.
 Most creative talent there are fulltime independent contractors, so, they suggest, basically getting into the facility to begin with can be the hardest part.
 But once there, excelling, showing initiative, and taking advantage of the rich mentoring culture to learn skills has proven to be a productive path for reaching creative positions.

 For instance, though Wild had creative experience in her native UK, she is glad she initially landed on the technical side of the company before moving into mixing and editing.